Chart Color Schemes

 Population

-Population growth drivers in Donnybrook - Balingup are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Donnybrook - Balingup are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of August 2025, Donnybrook-Balingup's population is approximately 6,665 people.
-This represents an increase of 510 individuals since the 2021 Census, which reported a population of 6,155.
-The growth is inferred from the estimated resident population of 6,584 in June 2024 and an additional 88 validated new addresses since the Census date.
-This results in a population density ratio of 4.3 persons per square kilometer.
-Donnybrook-Balingup's 8.3% growth since the 2021 census exceeds the SA3 area's 8.0%, indicating it as a growth leader in the region.
+Donnybrook-Balingup's population was 6,155 as of the 2021 Census.
+By Nov 2025, it had increased to around 6,680, a growth of 525 people (8.5%).
+This increase is inferred from ABS data: an estimated resident population of 6,584 in June 2024 and 94 new addresses validated since the Census date.
+The population density is 4.3 persons per square kilometer.
+Donnybrook-Balingup's growth exceeded that of its SA3 area (8.1%), making it a regional growth leader.
 Interstate migration contributed approximately 53.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimations, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on demographic trends, an above median population growth is projected for Australia's non-metropolitan areas.
-By 2041, Donnybrook-Balingup is expected to expand by 1,079 persons, recording a total gain of 15.0% over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS' Greater Capital Region projections (released in 2023, based on 2022 data).
+Demographically, non-metropolitan Australia is projected to have above median population growth.
+By 2041, Donnybrook-Balingup is expected to expand by 1,079 persons, reflecting a total gain of 14.7% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population